Fractals, Resonance, and Pattern Emergence

 Implications for Complexity

 The recursive replication and resonance coupling naturally lead to complexity across scales.
 Fractals form as tension-driven replications self-organize into larger structures, while resonance interactions determine their stability and adaptability.
-This process bridges quantum effects and classical structures, demonstrating how local interactions produce universal complexity.
+This process bridges quantum effects and classical structures, demonstrating how local interactions produce universal complexity in PFT.

 Summary of Key Points

-- PFT’s formalism connects quantum phenomena and macroscopic structures through tension dynamics and replication.
+• PFT connects quantum phenomena and macroscopic structures through tension dynamics, Coherence Evaluations, and Equilibrion commits.